CarinaSchoppe/theHunter/README.md

 The Remake of my old plugin, TheHunter, for the new version of the game. in a kotlin implementation for PaperMC servers and the new version of the game (1.1) with a higher usage of complex code.
-Its a total recode of the old work of genius project
+It's a total recode of the old work of genius project